 There are a variety of organisations that can offer help with funding, either through grants or access to loan funding, in order to start or grow your business.

-EV Business Loans provides loans ranging from £15,000 to £1m to both new and existing businesses for a wide range of purposes and can often address a funding gap where banks and other lenders are unable to provide the full requirement.
+Mercia Fund Managers provides a range of finance including loans ranging from £100,000 to £2.0m to established and profitable SMEs for a wide range of purposes.
+Mercia can often address a funding gap where banks and other lenders are unable to provide the full requirement.

 Typically loans cover a period of up to five years maximum and are tailored to your business requirements with competitive rates and terms.